 PATH partnered with Peru’s national cancer institute to design a model of care that trains providers at all levels of the health care system to recognize early signs of breast cancer, guide women to diagnosis, and help them navigate the medical maze during treatment.

 We’ve refined this model in one community, and now we’re rolling it out to other parts of Peru.
 And we’re adapting it for different cultural settings, starting with Uganda.

 Bringing lifesaving innovations like this to women everywhere takes time and money—and we urgently need your help.
 Will you make a gift today?

 Although my work is inspired by memories of women who lost their battles to cancer, I am filled with optimism about the future.
 At PATH, our innovations protect people from disease, enable women to plan their families, save newborns, and help children grow up healthy.
 Our commitment—one I hope you share—is to ensure that every woman and child has an equal chance for a healthy life.
 That’s what your support of PATH makes possible.

-- José Jerónimo is the senior advisor for women’s cancers at PATH.
+- José Jerónimo was formerly the senior advisor for women’s cancers at PATH.